 for more information.

-A Peer Mentor is an upper-class student who leads a group of approximately 10 first-year or transfer students throughout their first year at LVC.
-Peer Mentors assist new students with making a successful transition to LVC through structured experiences, a mentor relationship, and being available for support for academic, personal, and social struggles.
+A Peer Mentor is an upper-class student who leads a group of approximately 10 first-year or transfer students throughout their first semester at LVC.
+Peer Mentors assist new students with making a successful transition to LVC through structured experiences, a mentor relationship, and being available for academic, personal, and social support.

-The program begins during the Fall Orientation and ends at the conclusion of the fall semester.
-The overall goal of the program is to make sure that each new student connects with other peers and an upper-class mentor, and the College as a whole.
+The program begins during the Fall New Student Orientation and ends at the conclusion of the fall semester.
+The overall goal of the program is to make sure that each new student connects with other peers and ultimately with the College as a whole.

 Student Government includes 36 students; 27 full-time students (this includes the four class officers, four class representatives, and a commuter representative from each returning class) are elected from the student body each spring for a one-year term beginning in September.
 In addition, nine freshmen students are elected in September.
 Student Government officers are elected each spring from among the 27 upper-class students.
 Students on disciplinary or academic probation are ineligible for election.